 I intended to put this on last month around the time of Someset Maugham’s birthday but Russell Braddon got there first alphabetically speaking as they were both born on the 25th January.
 Someset Maugham was born in Paris (in the British Embassy so he can be called British) in 1874 and died in Nice on the 16th December 1965.
 I have put together a page of the titles PAN published over 30 years and I know there are some titles not included.
 I found a couple published by Penguin but were they also published by PAN at sometime?
 I’m sure someone will let me know.

-HeadIncidentally I mentioned the title ‘The Explorer’ in a previous blog and I’m still looking for the edition with the back cover actually printed from the block I have.
+Incidentally I mentioned the title ‘The Explorer’ in a previous blog and I’m still looking for the edition with the back cover actually printed from the block I have.

 Gordon King Cover Artist

-While looking at Hodder ‘Saint covers as mentioned recently I noticed a couple were signed Gordon King.
+While looking at Hodder ‘Saint‘ covers as mentioned recently I noticed a couple were signed Gordon King.
 I thought this name sounded familiar and on further investigation I found a few he painted for PAN.
 Thanks to the net I managed to get an email address for him and after sending him a few covers he kindly replied confirming or rejecting ones I wasn’t sure about.
 I have put together a page to show the covers I know of including some from PAN plus other publishers.

-IMG_6680This is Gordon holding a cover for an unknown title, does anyone recognise it?
+This is Gordon holding a cover for an unknown title, does anyone recognise it?
 I think it looks a little like some in the ‘PAN Romance’ series (a work in progress) while others Mills and Boon!
 Gordon has now moved on from book covers to more lucrative commissions.

 Russell Braddon ‘Naked Island’

 Russell Braddon was born January 25th 1921 and although the author of many books he is best remembered for ‘The Naked Island’ which was first published in 1952 by T. Werner Laurie Ltd. The cover was by Ronald Searle who was a prisoner with Braddon in Burma and is probably most well know as the creator of St Trinian’s School.
 His drawings, used to illustrated Braddon’s book, were in the hardback but not the PAN editions.
-NakedI have included scans of six different PAN editions but let me know if you have others.
-I found it interesting to see the references to how many copies have been sold over the years.

 “World sales approaching a million copies!”